Ilya114/Box64Droid/README.md

 - Box64 has problem with access to drives, I`m dont know why.
 Temporary solution is copy files from /sdcard to ~/ (My Documents)

+- When type `exit` you can have stucked logout.
+To resolve kill session

 ## TO-DO list

 Install VirGL for Mali GPUs.